by Gary Hunter

 “We can’t have an informed conversation about who’s dying at the hands of police, or who’s dying in jails, if we don’t literally know who’s dying and how they’re dying,” said Woog.
 “I think this information can help us get to the bottom causes of mortality in the criminal justice system and with that lead us to solutions.”

 Those are laudable goals.
 One of the factors that has hampered recent nationwide discussions about unjustified police shootings is a lack of statistical data concerning such incidents.
-The only other state with a similar compilation of death statistics is California, which has a population 50% greater than Texas but about ...
+The only other state with a similar compilation of death statistics is California, which has a population 50% greater than Texas but about the same number of annual ...

 by Christopher Zoukis